How to Build a Custom Bookcase

 - Table saw

 - Primer and paint, paintbrush

-Measure each storage piece to determine a box size that allows the storage piece to fit easily inside.
+Measure each storage piece to determine a box size that allows it to easily fit inside.
 Considering your storage pieces and the space for the finished bookcase, plan the number of boxes you'll need to create your storage unit.
 Include some boxes without storage inserts in the plan.
-A variety of box shapes will create an interesting bookcase, and a little space between some boxes can give the finished bookcase appeal.
-(Check out the photo for ideas.)
+A variety of box shapes will create an interesting bookcase, and a little space between some boxes can give the finished bookcase visual appeal.
 Plan to make each box the same depth so the bookcase sits flush against the wall and the front edges align.